BIGJRA/BIGJRA.github.io/rejuv.md

 ### HQuest 10: Trade Me!

 First, grab one Aipom from your PC.
-If you didn’t get one yet, go to Route 2 and interact with them.
+If you didn't get one yet, go to Route 2 and interact with them.
 Then go to Sheridan Arena.

 Talk to the girl with blue hair, then trade for **Pancham.**